kaisenlinux/manpages-dev/category/TCP/socat.md

        -b<size>
               Sets the data transfer block <size> [size_t].
 At most <size> bytes are transferred per step.
 Default is 8192 bytes.

        -s     By  default, socat terminates when an error occurred to prevent the process from running when some option could not be applied.
 With this option, socat is sloppy with errors and tries to continue.
 Even with this option, socat will exit on fatals, and will abort connection attempts when security checks failed.

        -t<timeout>
               When one channel has reached EOF, the write part of the other channel is shut down.
 Then, socat waits <timeout> [timeval] seconds before terminating.
 Default  is  0.5  seconds.
               This  timeout only applies to addresses where write and read part can be closed independently.
 When during the timeout interval the read part gives EOF, socat terminates without awaiting the timeout.

        -T<timeout>
-              Total inactivity timeout: when socat is already in the transfer loop and nothing has happened for <timeout> [timeval] seconds (no data arrived, no in‐ terrupt occurred...) then it terminates.
+              Total inactivity timeout: when socat is already in the transfer loop and nothing has happened for <timeout> [timeval] seconds (no data arrived, no interrupt occurred...) then it terminates.
 Useful with protocols like UDP that cannot transfer EOF.

        -u     Uses unidirectional mode.
 The first address is only used for reading, and the second address is only used for writing (example).

        -U     Uses unidirectional mode in reverse direction.
 The first address is only used for writing, and the second address is only used for reading.

        -g     During  address  option parsing, don’t check if the option is considered useful in the given address environment.
-Use it if you want to force, e.g., ap‐ pliance of a socket option to a serial device.
+Use it if you want to force, e.g., appliance of a socket option to a serial device.

        -L<lockfile>
               If lockfile exists, exits with error.
 If lockfile does not exist, creates it and continues, unlinks lockfile on exit.